 As a group, the brand features an average protein content of 33% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 40% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas, chickpeas, flaxseed and lentils, this still looks like the profile of a kibble containing a significant amount of meat.

-Nutrisca dry dog food is a grain free kibble using a notable amount of chicken, lamb, or salmon meals as its main sources of animal protein, thus earning the brand 5 stars
+Nutrisca offers both grain-free and grain-inclusive dry dog foods using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word